s-glass/reading-notes/301/class03.md

 **1. What is the spread operator?**

-Spread is used to expnd an iterable object into a list of arguments.
+Spread is used to expand an iterable object into a list of arguments.

 **2. List 4 things that the spread operator can do.**